Postbaccalaureate Research Education Program (PREP)

 - Interaction with a vibrant community of more than 90 under-represented students Ph.D. and M.D./Ph.D. students

-PREP Scholars will work three-fourths time as technicians and conduct research at the frontier of biomedical science at a current salary of $27,200/year.
-The program director will work with each scholar to identify the lab mentor that best matches each scholar's interests and goals.
+PREP Scholars spend three-fourths time as technicians to conduct research at the frontier of biomedical science and one-fourths time in educational activities at a salary of $32,000/year.
+The program director works with each scholar to identify the lab mentor that best matches each scholar's interests and goals.
+Scholars participate intellectually in research through directed reading of scientific papers, attending lab meetings, journal clubs and conferences that relate to their research lab.

-Scholars will participate intellectually in research through directed reading of scientific papers, in lab meetings, journal clubs and seminars that relate to their research interests.
-Faculty and graduate student mentoring and attending Initiative for Maximizing Student Development meetings and scientific conferences will help inspire and motivate participants to strive for excellence as they become members of the scientific community.
-Scholars will be eligible for health insurance and other benefits available to employees.
+Faculty and peer mentoring inspire and motivate participants to strive for excellence as they become members of the scientific community at BCM.
+Scholars are eligible for health insurance and other benefits available to employees.